JamesPeralta/Auto-Garbage-Sorter/README.md

 # Auto-Garbage-Sorter
 ## Overview
 The algorithm developed in this repo can correctly classify the type of garbage from a picture.
 This ensures people don't put their garbage in the wrong bin ;).
-We developed this algorithm in 12 hours for the Benevity Hackathon and won Peoples choice award.
+We developed this application in 12 hours for the Benevity Hackathon and won Peoples choice award.

 ## Tech Stack
 - Frontend: An app that allows users to take a snapshot of their item.